jhomlala/catcher/README.md

   @override
   Widget build(BuildContext context) {
     return MaterialApp(
       /// STEP 3.
-Add navigator key from Catcher.
+Add navigator key from Catcher 2.
 It will be used to navigate user to report page or to show dialog.
-      navigatorKey: Catcher.navigatorKey,
+      navigatorKey: Catcher2.navigatorKey,
       home: Scaffold(
           appBar: AppBar(
             title: const Text('Plugin example app'),